sintiakn/Marketing-Team-in-Food-Beverage-Industry/README.md

 CodeX is a German beverage company that is aiming to make its mark in the Indian market.
 A few months ago, they launched their energy drink in 10 cities in India.
 Their Marketing team is responsible for increasing brand awareness, market share, and product development.
 They conducted a survey in those 10 cities and received results from 10k respondents.
 I as marketing data analyst is tasked to convert these survey results to meaningful insights which the team can use to drive actions.

+**Analysis**
+Who prefers energy drink more?

+Which age group prefers energy drinks more?

+Who should be our Target Market?

+Which marketing channel can be used to reach more customers?

+Which type of marketing reaches the most Youth (15-30)?

+What are the preferred ingredients of energy drinks among respondents?

+What packaging preferences do respondents have for energy drinks?

+Who are the current market leaders?

+How much rating of each brand?

+What are the typical consumption situations for energy drinks among respondents?

+Reason why the customer consume Energy Drinks?

+What is consumer perception of the Codex brand?

+Which cities do we need to focus more on?

+Which cities do we need to focus more on?

 **Customer Profile**
 1. Consumption Frequency: